-The sampling of sandeels is conducted with a modified scallop dredge and sediment samples are taken with a
+The sampling of sandeels is conducted with a modified scallop dredge and sediment samples are taken with a Van Veen grab.
+The sampling locations are shown in Fig. 1G.5.

-Fig. #.5: Danish sandeel survey sampling locations in area Iva and IVb.
+Fig. 1G.5: Danish sandeel survey sampling locations in ICES areas 4a and 4b.